PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 He had thought they were in a large corridor before, but when he saw the massive tunnel through which hundreds of Orcs passed them, his sense of scale was quickly and forcibly recalibrated.
 The most disconcerting thing was that they did not march in ranks, but hurried to and fro as busy townspeople might.
 This was not merely an army, but an underground civilization.

 The tunnel they were in continued across the large cavern -- it seemed inappropriate to call it a tunnel, it was wide enough across for four, maybe five wagons!
-As Boltac watched, two Orc's exited the stream of traffic, and entered the tunnel across the way.
+As Boltac watched, two Orcs exited the stream of traffic, and entered the tunnel across the way.

 "We can't stay here," said Boltac.

 "We should go home," said Relan.

-"Enn-henh," said Boltac, "What happened to the brave adventurer."
+"Enn-henh," said Boltac, "What happened to the brave adventurer?"

 "I can't kill so many.
 I, I, I, I…"

-"C'mere for a minute. "
+"C'mere for a minute."

 "Go back?
 But what if we run into some of those things?"